JosePedroDias/musicnot/README.md

 I loved the article and got the idea of implementing such visualization in SVG based on a given sound sheet.
 I had already processed MIDI files before and it is very hard.
-This time I tried with MusicXML, which gave much better results because it's more of a human-friendly format, keeping both midi information and score layout info.
+This time I tried with MusicXML, which gave much better results because it's more of a human-friendly format, storing both MIDI information and score layout info.

 Used the [musescore sheetmusic database](https://musescore.com/sheetmusic) to fetch some simple and recognizable songs.

-I ended up parsing the MusicXML file to a simpler format and playing it back naively with webaudio.
+I ended up parsing the MusicXML file to a simpler format and playing it back naively with WebAudio.
 Kinda works in a modular way, though it relies on setInterval so far O:)

-Next I'm generate the SVG visualization from the generated song files.
+Next I'm generating the SVG visualization from the parsed song files next!